-Fosen will be part of a larger living and labor market in the Trondheim region.
-Several communities at the Fosen peninsula will be at acceptable commuting distance to the housing and labor market in and around Trondheim (Norconsult Feb 2017).
+As a result of the measures, several settlements at Fosen will be at a acceptable commuting distance to the housing and labor market in and around Trondheim (Norconsult Feb 2017).

-With a bridge over the Trondheimfjord, the following distances and travel times can be calculated:
+With the bridge over the Trondheim Fiord, the following distances and travel times can be estimated:

-26 km and 20 min journey from Stadsbygd
+- 26 km and 20 min travel time from Stadsbygd

-30 km and 23 min journey from Vanvikan
+- 30 km and 23 min travel time from Vanvikan

 Joint housing and labor market

-Bridges across the Trondheimsfjord and the Stjørnfjord will provide the basis for an extended housing and labor market.
-The southern part of Fosen will be suburbs to Trondheim.
-Commuting to / from Fosen and Trondheim will be easier.
+Bridges crossing the Trondheimfiord and the Stjørnfiord provide a basis for an expanded housing and labor market.
+Southern parts of Fosen will be considered suburbs of Trondheim.
+Commuting to / from Fosen and Trondheim will be made easier.

 Increased population at Fosen

-With a bridge across the fjord, it is hardly a question of whether the number of people at Fosen will double, rather how long it will take.
-As it takes time to generate growth through structural changes the process is difficult to predict.
+With a fixed connection across the Trondheim fiord, it is therefore hardly a question of whether the population at Fosen will double, rather how long it will take.
+As it takes time to generate growth through structural changes and framework conditions, the process is hard to predict.